carpentries-lab/metagenomics-analysis/_episodes/08-atitle.md

 {: .bash}

-As a last cleaning step, we need to substitute the "," separator in the csv file to "\t" After this step we have our tables ready to phyloseq.
+As a last cleaning step, we need to substitute the "," separator in the csv file to "\t" After this step we have our tables ready for Phyloseq.
 ~~~
 $ perl -p -i -e 's/;/\t/g' *.lineage_table-wc
 $ head -n5 *.lineage_table-wc